JacksonCampolattaro/chess-ai/README.md

 all chess engines are contained in the `engines` directory.

 The relevant engines for this project include `naive_bayes` and `deep_learning`.

-Each engine provides a class (e.g. `NaiveBayesEngine`) which implements the `Engine` interface.
+Other engines include `old_naive_bayes` which chooses the most common move without looking at the current state of the board, and `random_engine` which chooses randomly from the pool of legal moves.

+Each engine provides a class (e.g. `NaiveBayesEngine`) which implements the `Engine` interface defined in `engine.py`.
 The classes provide the following functionality:
 * `engine.train(filepath)` Load a dataset of games, and use the data to train the model.
 * `engine.choose_move(board)` Returns the model's choice of move,